umangchaudhry/DSCaseStudy2-Credit-Fraud/README.md

     7. Dashboard.ipynb

        This file has the code that is used to run the Dashboard.
+Before running this file, please run RF_test_db_for_dashboard.
+This ipynb creates a csv that acts as the source data for the dashboad.
+In the case the dashboard still does not run, please make sure that the resulting csv file called "test_df_full.csv" is saved to the data folder.
 To run the dashboard, please run the entire file in Jupyter Notebooks.
 You may need to change jupyter notebook settings in order to display in-line animations and the dashboard.